Broward County homeowners: Check if you're owed surplus funds. Free, no obligation check →

 How do I know if there are surplus funds from my Broward County foreclosure?

-After a foreclosure auction in Broward County, if the property sold for more than the total judgment owed, the Broward County Clerk of Courts holds those excess funds.
-We perform a free search using your name and property address against Broward County court records to determine if funds are waiting for you.
-You can also search the Broward County case portal directly, though records can be difficult to interpret without experience.
+After a foreclosure auction in Broward County, if the property sold for more than the total judgment owed, the Broward County Clerk of Courts holds those excess funds in the court registry.
+We perform a free search using your name and property address to determine whether funds are waiting for you and how much.
+Court records require case-level interpretation to separate the surplus balance from lienholder claims.
+We handle that as part of our free intake.
+Submit your info here or call (305) 356-4008.

 How long does Broward County hold surplus funds before they expire?

-Under Florida Statute 45.032, surplus funds are held by the Broward County Clerk of Courts for one year from the date the Certificate of Title is issued.
+Under Florida Statute 45.032, surplus funds are held by the Broward County Clerk of Courts for one year after the foreclosure sale.
 After that period, unclaimed funds may be turned over to the State of Florida's unclaimed property program.
 While you may still be able to claim funds from the State after that, the process becomes significantly more complex and slow.
 Acting before the one-year mark is strongly recommended.

 What does it cost to file a surplus funds claim in Broward County?

-We work on a contingency basis — you pay nothing upfront and nothing out of pocket at any stage.
-Our fee is only collected as a percentage of the recovered amount, and only after the Broward Clerk disburses the funds to you.
+We work on a contingency basis.
+You pay nothing upfront and nothing out of pocket on the surplus recovery itself.
+Our fee is only collected as a percentage of the recovered amount, capped at the 12 percent Florida Statute 45.033 allows, and only after the funds are disbursed into our attorney's trust account.
 If we don't recover anything, you owe us nothing.
-This model means we only take cases we believe in, and your financial risk is zero.
+The one exception is when the owner is deceased and a separate probate is legally required, which an independent probate attorney handles at the estate's cost.

 Can I claim Broward surplus funds if I no longer live in Florida?

-Yes — your current state of residence has no effect on your legal right to claim surplus funds Broward.
-Many of the clients we serve moved away from Broward County after their foreclosure, sometimes to other states or countries.
-The right to surplus funds follows ownership at the time of foreclosure, not current residency.
-We handle the entire filing process remotely, so there is no need for you to travel to Fort Lauderdale or appear in court.
+Yes.
+Your current state of residence has no effect on your legal right to claim surplus funds Broward.
+Many of the clients we serve moved away from Broward County after their foreclosure, sometimes to other states or other countries.
+The right to surplus funds follows ownership at the time of foreclosure, not where you live now.
+We handle the entire filing process remotely, so you don't need to travel to Fort Lauderdale or appear in court.

 Have a question not answered here?
 Contact us directly or learn more about how foreclosure surplus funds work in Florida.